ishaanjagyasi/latent_box/README.md

 ## Credits

-Interactive audio response to photon motion series by Allison Denny
+Latent box was also createda as an interactive instrument designed to create performable audio responses to Allison Denny's photon motion series—silent looping videos of refracted light in continuous motion.